Notice of Pre-AIA or AIA Status

 a negative electrode active material layer (5, 3) comprising a first negative electrode active material layer (3) on at least one surface of the negative electrode current collector (1) and a second negative electrode active material layer (5) on the first negative electrode active material layer ([0026-0027], FIG. 1).

-While Cha discloses a suitability of impregnating the negative electrode (20) with an electrolyte comprising ethylene carbonate ([0091], [0077], [0123]), necessitating material compatibility of the first negative electrode active material layer with ethylene carbonate, Cha does not specifically indicate the amount of ethylene carbonate in the first negative electrode active material layer as being in a range of 2 wt% to 10 wt%.
+Cha discloses a suitability of impregnating the negative electrode (20) with an electrolyte comprising ethylene carbonate ([0091], [0077], [0123]), necessitating material compatibility of the first negative electrode active material layer with ethylene carbonate.
+Furthermore, Cha’s first negative electrode active material layer must have good adherence strength and ability to maintain the structural safety ([0034]).
+However, Cha does not expressly teach the use of ethylene carbonate provided in the first negative electrode active material layer to improve these characteristics as claimed in claim 1, reciting “wherein the first negative electrode active material layer comprises ethylene carbonate, wherein the ethylene carbonate is present in the first negative electrode active material layer in an amount of 2 wt% to 10 wt%”.

 It would likewise be obvious to select EC from the finite list of suitable additives taught by Liu (Liu [0014]), as Cha recognizes a suitability of EC being present in the negative electrode in the form of an infiltrated electrolyte component (Cha [0077]) and Liu teaches that EC in the slurry may remain as a residue in the electrode without impairing battery performance (Liu [0014]).